core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 OSCORE uses COSE {{I-D.ietf-cose-rfc8152bis-struct}} {{I-D.ietf-cose-rfc8152bis-algs}} to perform encryption operations and protect a CoAP message carried in a COSE object, by using an Authenticated Encryption with Associated Data (AEAD) algorithm.
 In particular, OSCORE takes as input an unprotected CoAP message and transforms it into a protected CoAP message transporting the COSE object.

-OSCORE makes it possible to selectively protect different parts of a CoAP message in different ways, while still allowing intermediaries (e.g., CoAP proxies) to perform their intended funtionalities.
+OSCORE makes it possible to selectively protect different parts of a CoAP message in different ways, while still allowing intermediaries (e.g., CoAP proxies) to perform their intended functionalities.
 That is, some message parts are encrypted and integrity protected; other parts are only integrity protected to be accessible to, but not modifiable by, proxies; and some parts are kept as plain content to be both accessible to and modifiable by proxies.
 Such differences especially concern the CoAP options included in the unprotected message.

 Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} builds on OSCORE, and provides end-to-end security of CoAP messages exchanged between members of an OSCORE group, while fulfilling the same security requirements.